Nuclear electromagnetic pulse: China

 According to a statement made in writing by the Chinese military, the country has super-EMPs and has discussed their use in attacking Taiwan.
 Such an attack would debilitate information systems in the nation, allowing China to move in and attack it directly using soldiers.
 The Taiwanese military has subsequently confirmed Chinese possession of super-EMPs and their possible destruction to power grids.

 In addition to Taiwan, the possible implications of attacking the United States with these weapons was examined by China.
-While the United States also possess nuclear weapons, the country has not experimented with super-EMPs and is hypothetically highly vulnerable to any future attacks by nations.
+While the United States also possesses nuclear weapons, the country has not experimented with super-EMPs and is hypothetically highly vulnerable to any future attacks by nations.
 This is due to the country's reliance on computers to control much of the government and economy.
 Abroad, U.S. aircraft carriers stationed within a reasonable range of an exploding bomb could potentially be subject to complete destruction of missiles on board, as well as telecommunication systems that would allow them to communicate with nearby vessels and controllers on land.

 Russia

 Since the Cold War, Russia has experimented with the design and effects of EMP bombs.
-More recently, the country has performed several cyberattacks on the United States, which some analysts believe suggests possible future nationwide blackouts caused by super-EMPs, since Russia is known to possess them.
-Along with ordinary warheads equipped with Super-EMP capabilities, Russia has been developing hypersonic missiles that, in 2021, are far more difficult for U.S. defenses in the form of radars and satellites to detect in a timely manner.
-This method makes the act of nuclear deterrence, which is a key strategy for the United States in preventing nuclear war, nearly impossible.

-Plans of a device that is capable of placing a nuclear weapon into space were first introduced by the Soviet Union in 1962 when they developed a system, known as Fractional Orbital Bombardment System, to deliver nuclear weapons from above the Earth's atmosphere.
-Compared to super-EMPs that target ground operations, proposals have been made by Russia to develop satellites supplied with similar EMP capabilities.
+The Soviet Union designed a system to deliver nuclear weapons from the low Earth orbit. and proposals have been made by Russia to develop satellites supplied with EMP capabilities.
 This would call for detonations up to 100 km above the Earth's surface, with the potential to disrupt the electronic systems of U.S. satellites suspended in orbit around the planet, many of which are vital for deterrence and alerting the country of possible incoming missiles.

 Effects

 An energetic EMP can temporarily upset or permanently damage electronic equipment by generating high voltage and high current surges; semiconductor components are particularly at risk.
-The effects of damage can range from imperceptible to the eye, to devices literally blowing apart.
+The effects of damage can range from imperceptible to the eye, to devices blowing apart.
 Cables, even if short, can act as antennas to transmit pulse energy to the equipment.